 - Risks associated with surgery in general, including reaction to anesthesia and blood clots

 Dr. Mohan has a high-degree of success with his eyelid-lift patients.
 A leader in the industry, his techniques for delivering patient results and satisfaction set the gold standard for plastic surgeons in the field.
 Ultimately however, patients choose Dr. Raja Mohan for the results.
 His patients look and feel their best, and so can you.

 If you want to learn more about whether or not blepharoplasty is for you please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, plastic surgeon serving the Dallas-Fort Worth Metroplex.
-He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.
+Dr. Mohan serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.